-Prior annual inspections revealed no reports of structural instability of the perimeter embankments during previous inspections.
+Prior to the 2023 annual inspection, no reports of structural instability of the perimeter embankments during previous inspections.
 In January 2023, MERG recognized sloughing on the interior slope of the North Embankment of the impoundment, likely due to wind/wave action during storm events.
 Additionally, minor sloughing at the toe of the other perimeter embankments were observed.
 MERG promptly began slope reinforcement repairs of the perimeter embankments, and those repairs are anticipated to be complete in May 2023.
 Further details of the repairs are discussed in Section 2.